safoorakap/safoorakap/README.md

 - 👋 Hi, I’m safoora
 - 👀 I’m interested in data science..
-- 🌱 I’m currently learning data science course in google...
+- 🌱 I’m currently learning professional devolopment award course for data science  in Edinburgh college.
 - 💞️ I’m looking to collaborate on data analyst..
 - 📫 How to reach me safoorakap@gmail.com